Simplification Strategies for the Qutrit ZX-Calculus: Simplifying Qutrit ZX-Diagrams

 \begin{proposition} Every qutrit ZX-diagram is equivalent to one that is graph-like. \begin{proof} First use the colour change rule to turn all $X$-spiders into $Z$-spiders.
 Then use \eqref{eq:h_boxes_are_mod_4} to remove excess $H$- and $H^\dagger$-boxes, inserting a spider between any remaining consecutive pair of such boxes, so that all spiders are connected only by plain edges, $H$-edges or $H^\dagger$-edges.
 Fuse together as many as possible, and apply \eqref{eq:spiders_reluctant_to_fuse} where fusion is not possible, so that no plain edge connects two spiders.
 Apply \eqref{eq:h_edges_are_mod_3} to all connected pairs of spiders until at most one $H$- or $H^\dagger$-edge remains between them.
 Finally, to ensure every input and output is connected to a spider and every spider is connected to at most one input or output, we can use $\qutritRuleHadamard$ and $\qutritRuleId$ to add a few spiders, $H$- and $H^\dagger$-edges as needed:

 \end{proof} \end{proposition}

-A graph state is described fully by its underlying multigraph, or equivalently by an adjacency matrix, where edges take weights in $\mathbb{Z}_3$\ (Lemma 4.2, \cite{harny_completeness}).
+A graph state is described fully by its underlying multigraph, or equivalently by an adjacency matrix, where edges take weights in $\mathbb{Z}_3$\ \cite[Lemma 4.2]{harny_completeness}.
 Nodes correspond to phaseless green spiders, edges of weight $1$ correspond to Hadamard edges, and edges of weight $2$ correspond to $H^\dagger$-edges.
-As in the qubit case, graph states admit a \emph{local complementation} operation\ (Definition 2.6, \cite{harny_completeness}), though the effect is now slightly more complicated.
-We'll give the intuition after the formal definition:
+As in the qubit case, graph states admit a \emph{local complementation} operation\ \cite[Definition 2.6]{harny_completeness}, though the effect is now slightly more complicated.
+We'll give the intuition after the formal definition: \begin{definition} Given $a \in \mathbb{Z}_3$ and a graph state $G$ with adjacency matrix $W = (w_{i,j})$, the \emph{$a$-local complentation} at node $x$ is the new graph state $G *_a x$, whose adjacency matrix $W' = (w'_{i,j})$ is given by $w'_{i,j} = w_{i,j} + aw_{i,x}w_{j,x}$. \end{definition} So only those edges between neighbours of node $x$ are affected.
+Specifically, for two nodes $i$ and $j$ both connected to $x$ by the same colour edge, $a$-local complementation at $x$ increases weight $w_{i,j}$ by $a$.
+If instead $i$ and $j$ are connected to $x$ by edges of different colours, $a$-local complementation at $x$ decreases $w_{i,j}$ by $a$.
+This is shown graphically below, and holds with the roles of blue and purple interchanged: